 Funds from these accounts cannot be used to purchase capital equipment (durable, non-expendable assets with acquisition costs, including taxes, shipping and installation, of $5,000 or more and a useful life of more than a year.)

-The funds must be expended by March 31st of the subsequent fiscal year of receipt in the separate administrative account.
+The funds must be expended by August 31st of the fiscal year of receipt in the separate administrative account.
 Carry over beyond that time must be well justified and approved in advance by the Chief Financial Officer/Chief Operating Officer or Chief Executive Officer.

 If the administrative account is in deficit at the end of the award, expenses must be transferred to an unrestricted or other appropriate account to eliminate the deficit.

 If the Principal Investigator departs from VAPAHCS the administrative account will be closed and any balance will revert to PAVIR Administration.
 The only exception is when the award remains at PAVIR with sponsor approval under another investigator.